edgio-docs/edgio-docs/src/pages/guides/performance/traffic_splitting/a_b_testing.md

 const { Router } = require('{{ PACKAGE_NAME }}/core/router')
 module.exports = new Router()
   .destination(
-    'legacy_experience', // displayed in the destination dropdown in the traffic splitting section of your environment configuration in the {{ PORTAL_PLAIN }}
+    'legacy_experience', // displayed in the destination dropdown in the traffic splitting section of your environment configuration in the {{ PORTAL }}
     new Router()
       // additional routing rules for the legacy experience go here .fallback(({ proxy }) => proxy('legacy')),
   )
   .destination(
-    'new_experience', // displayed in the destination dropdown in the traffic splitting section of your environment configuration in the {{ PORTAL_PLAIN }}
+    'new_experience', // displayed in the destination dropdown in the traffic splitting section of your environment configuration in the {{ PORTAL }}
     new Router()
       // additional routing rules for the new experience go here .fallback(({ proxy }) => proxy('new')),
   )
 ```

-Once you have made these changes, deploy your site using `{{ FULL_CLI_NAME }} deploy --environment={my production environment name}`, then [configure the rules for splitting traffic using the {{ PORTAL_PLAIN }}](#configuring-the-split-test).
+Once you have made these changes, deploy your site using `{{ FULL_CLI_NAME }} deploy --environment={my production environment name}`, then [configure the rules for splitting traffic using the {{ PORTAL }}](#configuring-the-split-test).

-After deploying a router with multiple destinations, all requests will be sent to the first destination until you have configured the A/B test in the {{ PORTAL_PLAIN }}.
+After deploying a router with multiple destinations, all requests will be sent to the first destination until you have configured the A/B test in the {{ PORTAL }}.

 Check out the [Traffic Splitting](/guides/performance/traffic_splitting) guide for more detail.